magomimmo/modern-cljs/doc/tutorial-18.md

 corresponding server-side component.

-The final step, as we already explained in the [Tutorial 2][2], consists in activating the bREPL session by visiting one of the pages (e.g. [shopping-dbg.html][13]) relative to the development or the pre-production builds.
+The final step, as we already explained in the [Tutorial 2][2], consists of activating the bREPL session by visiting one of the pages (e.g. [shopping-dbg.html][13]) of the development or the pre-production builds.

 > NOTE 5: In the [Tutorial 7][4] we explained how to exclude a bREPL